mvolkmann/blog/src/remix.md

 Any route can render its own HTML and the HTML of a child route by including `<Outlet />` in its JSX.

+When a nested route is visited, all of its ancestor routes are also rendered.
+This includes calling all the `loader` functions in the ancestor routes.

 ## Resource Routes